kapillamba4/meta-prompt-mcp/README.md

 ## What It Does

 Meta-Prompt MCP is a specialized **Model Context Protocol (MCP)** server that acts as an automated "Prompting Oracle."
-It lets any MCP-compatible host (Claude Desktop, Cursor, etc.) **query Google's Prompting Guide 101** mid-conversation for specific techniques and best practices.
+It lets any MCP-compatible host (Claude Desktop, Cursor, etc.) **query your prompting Guides** mid-conversation for specific techniques and best practices.

 ### Architecture